New Haven, Connecticut: Crime

 Crime increased in the 1990s, with New Haven having one of the ten highest violent crime rates per capita in the United States.
 In the late 1990s New Haven's crime began to stabilize.
 The city, adopting a policy of community policing, saw crime rates drop during the 2000s.

 Violent crime levels vary dramatically among New Haven's neighborhoods, with some areas having crime rates in line with the state of Connecticut average, and others having extremely high rates of crime.
 A 2011 New Haven Health Department report identifies these issues in greater detail.

-In 2010, New Haven ranked as the 18th most dangerous city in the United States (albeit below the safety benchmark of 200.00 for the second year in a row).
+In 2010, New Haven ranked as the 18th most dangerous city in the United States (albeit below the safety benchmark of 200.00 for the second consecutive year).
 However, according to a completely different analysis conducted by the "24/7 Wall Street Blog", in 2011 New Haven had risen to become the fourth most dangerous city in the United States, and was widely cited in the press as such.

 However, an analysis by the Regional Data Cooperative for Greater New Haven, Inc., has shown that due to issues of comparative denominators and other factors, such municipality-based rankings can be considered inaccurate.
 For example, two cities of identical population can cover widely differing land areas, making such analyses irrelevant.
 The research organization called for comparisons based on neighborhoods, blocks, or standard methodologies (similar to those used by Brookings, DiversityData, and other established institutions), not based on municipalities.